isabella232/ilt-getting-started-with-puppet-issues/Linux/lab-10.1-Create-roles-and-profiles/README.md

 **_Whenever you see_** **studentN,** **_ it refers to your assigned student number, such as_** **student4.**

-# Setup

-To complete this lab, you will need a Linux host machine using a Linux shell.

 # Steps

 ### Clone the control repository